vinny-palumbo/AutonomousCars-BasicLaneLineDetection/writeup.md

 ---

-The goals / steps of this project are the following:
+The goal of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)